writing for Mt Zion Ridge Press

 All genres of Christian fiction featuring intriguing characters with grit and determination, facing real-life challenges head-on, through faith and conviction.
 We DO NOT accept profanity, occult, or graphic sex scenes.

+We are not looking for non-fiction at this time unless you already are a Mt Zion Ridge Press Author.
 Christian non-fiction books, Bible studies, and devotionals that have solid Biblical teaching without the fluff for those who want to go deeper in their faith.
 We only accept books that are in full agreement with Scripture.
 NO Memoirs!

 We are not taking submissions for the following at this time:

 Children's Church Curriculum

 Anything that goes against a Christian world view.

 open for submissions

 Agented and Requested Submissions: Agents may submit work at any time.
 We request first two chapters (or 30 pages), last two chapters (or 30 pages), and a synopsis in an attached document.
 All manuscripts must be complete at time of submission.